Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/General Functions.md

 ## Achievement Utility
 ### unlockAchievement(name:String):String
-Immediately unlocks the given achievement and returns the unlocked achievement name.
+<ins>Immediately unlocks the given achievement</ins> and returns the unlocked achievement name.

 - `name` - The specified element name tag from the achievement JSON file to unlock.

 ### achievementExists(name:String):Dynamic
-Checks whether the given achievement exists or not, probably used to prevent envoking an error.
+Checks whether the <ins>given achievement exists or not</ins>, probably used to prevent envoking an error.

 - `name` - The specified element name tag from the achievement JSON file to check its existence.

 ### isAchievementUnlocked(name:String):Bool
-Checks whether the given achievement has been unlocked or not.
+Checks whether the <ins>given achievement has been unlocked or not</ins>.

 - `name` - The specified element name tag from the achievement JSON file to check its status.